Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 ***

-Creating a binary decision tree is actually a process of dividing up the input space according to the sum of **impurities**.
+Creating a binary decision tree is actually a process of dividing up the input space according to the sum of **impurities**, which is different from other learning mthods such as support vector machine.

 This learning process is to minimize the impurities.
 C4.5 and CART6 are two later classification tree algorithms that follow this approach.
 C4.5 uses `entropy` for its impurity function, whereas CART uses a generalization of the binomial variance called the `Gini index`.

 If the training set $D$ is divided into subsets $D_1,\dots,D_k$, the entropy may be